HypR: A comprehensive study for ASR hypothesis revising with a reference corpus: Experiments

 \subsection{Performance Analysis}

 Table \ref{tab:result_all} summarizes the word error rate performance for various methods on the proposed HypR benchmark.
+Additionally, we take the AISHELL-1 corpus as an example to report the model sizes of these methods and calculate the average computation time (in seconds) they are required to generate a final output.
+These statistics are listed in Table \ref{tab:param_num}.
 Based on these results, some interesting observations and results worth exploring can be obtained.
-First of all, focusing on baseline systems, we can conclude that using language models for decoding does improve ASR performance.
-Among different datasets, the performance gap in LibriSpeech is particularly large.
-A possible reason is that the language model used for LibriSpeech is a Transformer-based model, which is basically more robust than LSTM-based models used for the other datasets.
-By comparing the difference between Oracle and Top1 systems, we can understand that there is still a long way to go to improve recognition results, which also illustrates the value of the research line.
+First, focusing on baseline systems, we can conclude that using language models for decoding does improve the ASR performance.
+Among the different datasets, the performance gap for LibriSpeech is particularly large.
+A possible reason for this is that the language model used for LibriSpeech is a Transformer-based model, which is more robust than the LSTM-based models used for the other datasets.
+By comparing the differences between the Oracle and Top1 systems, we can see that there is still a long way to go to improve recognition results, which also illustrates the value of this line of research.
 When comparing Oracle and Random systems, the experiments show significant differences for all datasets, demonstrating the diversity of the $N$-best hypotheses in HypR.